dhis2/app-runtime/.github/pull_request_template.md

 _text_

 ---

 ### Checklist

 -   [ ] Have written Documentation
     -   _If not needed, explain why, otherwise remove this bullet point_
 -   [ ] Has tests coverage
     -   _If not needed, explain why, otherwise remove this bullet point_
--   [ ] Actual task completed

 ---

 ### Known issues

 <!-- Remove if not applicable -->

 -   _issue_

 ---

 ### Screenshots

 <!-- Remove if not applicable -->

 _supporting text_